State subsidises public sector retirees to cover gap until State pension

 Supplementary pension means only private sector workers are left in pensions limbo

-The supplementary pension is equal to the amount of State pension that they cannot access until they reach the new, higher state pension age.
+The supplementary pension paid by the government is equal to the value of the State pension they cannot access until they reach the new, higher state pension age.

 “One sector of the workforce gets insulated from the increase in the State pension age at the taxpayer’s expense, but the other - the private sector - doesn’t.”